Jake Camarda

-Jack Jacob Camarda (born April 20, 1999) is an American football punter for the Tampa Bay Buccaneers of the National Football League (NFL).
-He previously played college football at Georgia and was named SEC Special Teams Player of the Year in 2020 before being selected by the Buccaneers in the fourth round of the 2022 NFL Draft.
+Jack Jacob Camarda (born April 20, 1999) is an American professional football punter.
+He played college football for the Georgia Bulldogs and was named SEC Special Teams Player of the Year in 2020 before being selected by the Buccaneers in the fourth round of the 2022 NFL draft.

-High school career
+Early life

 Camarda attended Norcross High School in Norcross, Georgia.
 As a senior he punted 37 times in 10 games with an average 46.2 yards per punt; his longest punt was 65 yards.
 He was ranked as a 3-star recruit and the best punter in the class of 2018.
-He committed to Georgia on April 22, 2017 over the likes of Kentucky and Rutgers.
+He committed to Georgia on April 22, 2017, over the likes of Kentucky and Rutgers.

 College career

 As a true freshman at Georgia in 2018, Camarda appeared in 13 games recording 43 punts for 1,830 yards, averaging 42.6 yards.
 In Camarda's sophomore season, he played in 14 games totaling 61 punts for 2,857 yards, averaging 46.8 yards.
 As a junior in 2020, Camarda recorded 36 punts for 1,677 yards with an average of 46.6 yards.
-He was named the SEC Special Teams Player of the Year and was selected to the First-team All-SEC.
-Camarda decided to come back for a senior season in 2021 rather than to enter the 2021 NFL Draft.
+He was named the Southeastern Conference (SEC) Special Teams Player of the Year and was selected to the First-team All-SEC.
+Camarda decided to come back for a senior season in 2021 rather than to enter the 2021 NFL draft.
 In Camarda's senior season, he played in 15 games having 47 punts for 2,197 yards with an average of 46.7 yards.
 He was named to the First-team All-SEC for a second straight season.
-Camarda declared for the 2022 NFL Draft on January 17, 2022, one week after winning the National Championship.
+Camarda declared for the 2022 NFL draft on January 17, 2022, one week after winning the National Championship.